Quenching of Satellite Galaxies at the Outskirts of Galaxy Clusters: Conclusion and Discussion

 Though we show that by removing the halo gas surrounding a galaxy, star formation quenching via `starvation' can occur, it must be stressed that not all the satellites will necessarily be quenched completely, and indeed star forming galaxies are regularly observed within clusters.
 In addition, \citet{Sun2007} and \citet{Jeltema2008} find evidence of gas haloes surrounding satellite galaxies in the central regions of clusters demonstrating that not all satellites are stripped of their halo gas.

 As we have pointed out in \citet{Zinger2016}, gas streams in clusters can penetrate into the very centre of the cluster (e.g.\@ see \cref{fig:CL103_rps}).
 Satellites which travel along the inflowing streams may suffer very little stripping, if they are co-flowing with the surrounding medium, and hypothetically could reach the centre of the cluster with their gas content intact.
 Conversely, if the gas in the filaments is hot enough, as shown in \citet{Zinger2016}, the galaxies in the filaments may not be able to accrete new gas and quench by `starvation', albeit over longer timescales, once the gas in the galaxy and in the gaseous halo has been depleted.
-Further study is needed to confirm the validity of this scenario and implications.
+Further research is needed to confirm the validity of this scenario and implications, and we plan to address this issue in a future study.

 In addition, as seen in \cref{fig:tDepl} galaxies with sufficiently long depletion times may reach $\Rv$ before being quenched.
 Since the typical travel times for reaching $\Rv$ vary between different clusters (\cref{fig:tTravel}), one may expect to find clusters in which star-forming galaxies can be found even well within the virial radius.